Adding controls to options

 Before you begin:

-If a schema is not associated with the topic, the option to add the schema filtering control is disabled.
+If a schema is not associated with the event source, the option to add the schema filtering control is disabled.
 The schema filtering control can only be applied to events that use an Avro schema.
-As well as the schema, the Event Gateway needs to know how the data in the topic is encoded.
-For this reason, you must ensure that:
+In addition to the schema, the Event Gateway also requires information about how the data in the event source is encoded.

 Steps: